tderrien/FEELnc/README.md

 ### Results on the toy exemple:
-The *results* directory in *test* contain the results files on the toy exemple.
+The *results* directory in *test* contains the results files on the toy exemple.
 For more details, see the specific parts on each modules.

 -------------------------